Zhenxing-Dong/Motion-Hologram/codes/readme.md

 # News
-We will update the whole codes in this file.
+We will update all codes in this file.